xshkut/roletalk-js/readme.md

-# ROLETALK: Microservice framework for Node.js
+# Roletalk: Microservice framework for Node.js

 Roletalk is peer-to-peer communication framework for microservices; asynchronous and event-driven.
 Developed in honor of scalability, simplicity and efficiency.